-Maximum command size (bytes) A command can contain between 32 and 1024 bytes.
-Max no. of parameters per command The number of parameters that can appear in a command has to be between 32 and 1024 bytes.
-Maximum SDP parameter size (bytes) The SDP parameter automatically validates the launch of applications in a session from the client's www or by mail.
+Maximum command size (bytes)

+Max no. of parameters The number of parameters that can appear in a command has to be between 32 and 1024 bytes.

+Maximum SDP The SDP parameter automatically validates the launch of applications in a session parameter size (bytes) from the client's www or by mail.
 Its size has to be between 32 and 1024 bytes.

-Maximum idle time (seconds) The maximum idle duration for a session has to be between 60 and 604800 bytes.
+Maximum idle time The maximum idle duration for a session has to be between 60 and 604800 bytes.

+[seconds]

-Disable intrusion When this option is selected, the scan of the MGCP protocol will be disabled and traffic prevention will be authorized if the filter policy allows it.
+Disable intrusionWhen this option is selected, the scan of the MGCP protocol will be disabled and trafficpreventionwill be authorized if the filter policy allows it.